Cucni/dvc-learning-project/notes.md

 Note that the functionalities of `import-url` have two applications: one is to work with remotes, the other is to manage "external data dependencies", which means files from external locations that we want to track in the repository.
 While the pull mechanism may be similar for the two use cases, we never push to external data dependencies that are not remote storages.

-## Metrics, plots and parameters
+## Tracking Metrics, plots and parameters of ML Pipelines

 After data versioning and pipeline management, a third functionality that DVC provides is the ability to log metrics, plots, parameters and other outputs of model evaluations, and to compare these between different executions.

-The library used for this is DVC Live.
-DVC Live provides functions to log metrics, plots and parameters that have to be called in the python scripts in order to capture the desired outputs.
+The library used for this is DVC Live (note: DVC Live is a helper library, but is not necessary to achieve this goal, see important remark below).
+DVC Live provides functions to log metrics, plots and parameters to call in the python scripts in order to capture the desired outputs.
 The outputs are logged and stored in local folders, and it is then possibe to retrieve this information with the DVC CLI.

 To do proper tracking, you write an evaluation script, in which you instantiate a DVC Live context manager and inside that run model evaluation and log metrics, plots and parameters.
 Then for each execution, these quantities will be logged.
 Note that dvclive has helper modules for the most common ML frameworks, for example it has a log_sklearn_plot with which you can directly create and log the "metrics plot" that sklearn ships with (confusion matrix, ROC-AUC curve, precision-recall curve, etc.).
 You can also log plots that you create otherwise.

 DVC Live saves the metrics and plots in a specific folder (that we generally want to gitignore).
 These outputs will be logged when you execute the script from command line directly.
 However, it is wise to add the evaluation script to your DVC pipeline by adding it as a stage.
 In this case its outputs (metrics and plots) will be tracked by hash in dvc.lock similarly to any other output.
+DVC Live also takes care of adding the necessary sections in the `dvc.yaml` file to configure DVC to track metrics and plots correctly.

 When a tracked evaluation stage is reproduced, we can consult metrics and plots with the commands `dvc metrics` and `dvc plots` (and checking the HTML file this produces).
 If we desire to change the model parameters (or any other dependency) we will be interested in understanding how the model metrics and plots change.
 We can do this by reproducing the pipeline, which computes all the outputs including metrics and plots, and then checking how the newly computed metrics and plots differ from those evaluated at HEAD (the last commit) with `dvc metrics diff` and `dvc plots diff` (and then checking the HTML file with the comparison that this last command produces).
 In this way we can compare whether the changes have improved the model metrics and plots.